Title: Twenty-Four Shadows

 In her eye-opening and heartrending fourth novel, award winning author Tanya J. Peterson takes us inside the anguished mind of Isaac Bittman-an average family man whose mysterious and progressively violent mood swings, many of which he cannot remember, begin to unravel the lives of those closest to him.
 After a series of bizarre encounters, including losing his job and waking up half-dead in the wilds of Idaho, he begins treatment at a revolutionary mental health facility, where the childhood trauma he’s repressed for decades leads to revelations that his personality has splintered into twenty-four shadows, or “alters.”
 The novel intricately weaves together Isaac’s internal angst and his wife and best friend’s struggles to retain both a private and public semblance of normalcy.
 Stark and realistically rendered, Twenty-Four Shadows delves into the thought processes and erratic habits of a regular man dealing with life-altering mental illness, providing an empathetic, insightful glimpse into a misunderstood and often stereotyped condition.

-All I knew about dissociative identity disorder (formerly called multiple personality disorder) before reading Twenty-Four Shadows was what I had seen in the movies (Sybil, The Three Faces of Eve, Voices Within: The Lives of Truddi Chase).
+All I knew about dissociative identity disorder (formerly called multiple personality disorder) before reading Twenty-Four Shadows was what I had seen in the movies (Sybil, The Three Faces of Eve).
 The concept was to me, I’m sorry to say, almost horror movie-like (can you say Dr. Jekyll and Mr. Hyde?)

 Fortunately, Tanya J. Peterson knows how to paint a picture of a person with mental illness so that you feel like you are in their head with them.
-I thoroughly appreciated the other two books of hers that I have read (see my reviews of Leave of Absence and My Life in a Nutshell).
+I thoroughly appreciated the other two books of hers that I have read.
 Twenty-Four Shadows is much the same.

 Let me start by saying that this was not an easy book for me to read.
 It’s a very emotional read, since Isaac, the main character, is understandably freaked out by the time he is losing and strange events that keep occurring.
 In the beginning his wife, Reese, thinks Isaac is moody and that he is lying when he says he doesn’t remember what he did or said.